 What is the nutritional value of udon noodles?

-How can I serve udon noodles?
+How do I serve udon noodles?

 Where can I buy udon noodles?